-With the social and environmental impact of climate change, resource depletion and biodiversity loss becoming more pronounced, the Bridgestone Group has established a framework to address these challenges within our operations and to contribute— throughout the lifecycle of our products—to addressing them within the larger community.
+As the social and environmental impact of climate change, resource depletion and biodiversity loss become more pronounced, the Bridgestone Group established a framework to create awareness of these common global challenges and address them within its operations, and to contribute—throughout the product lifecycle and entire value chain—to addressing them within the larger community.

 - To help ensure a healthy environment for current and future generations...

 We, the Bridgestone Group, are committed to continually working toward a sustainable society with integrity and in unity with our customers, partners, communities and the world around us.

 - To contribute to biodiversity through habitat enhancement, and through environmental education and research.

 - To continually improve natural resource conservation through operational improvements and product design.

 - To continually reduce emissions of Greenhouse Gases, including CO2 from our products’ complete life cycle.